PhilaNgcamu/create-react-app/AddingInteractivity/README.md

 <h1>State: A Component's Memory</h1>

 - To update a component with the new data, two things should happen:

+  - I.e. use the React's **useState** Hook.

   1. Retain the data when rendering the component.
+Use a state variable.
   2. Trigger React to render the component with new data.
-I.e. use the React's, **useState** Hook.
+Use a state setter function.